Enterprise Value Calculator India (2026) – True Business Worth

 Mastering Enterprise Value (EV) in India (2026)

 In the world of corporate finance, **Enterprise Value (EV)** is often hailed as the "takeover price" of a company.
-While retail investors frequently look at Market Capitalization, professional analysts and institutional investors in India use EV to understand the true cost of acquiring a business.
-Market Cap only tells you what the equity is worth, but when you buy a company, you also "buy" its debt and "keep" its cash.
+While retail investors frequently look at Market Capitalization, professional analysts use EV to understand the true cost.
+This is a primary input for DCF Valuations.

 The Enterprise Value Calculator provides a holistic view of a company's capital structure.
-In 2026, as the Indian stock market becomes more sophisticated, understanding EV is critical for calculating valuation multiples like **EV/EBITDA**, which is a superior metric compared to the standard P/E ratio for capital-intensive sectors.
+In 2026, understanding EV is critical for calculating valuation multiples like EV/EBITDA.
+To find the cost of equity for these models, use our Cost of Equity Tool or check the WACC for a weighted average.

 Components of Enterprise Value